 - Three letters of recommendation

-Corpus Christi Medical Center is rotation site for pharmacy students.
-We are currently affiliated with Texas A&M Health Science Center, and the University of Colorado Health Science Center.
-We accept 2nd year pharmacy students for IPPE and 4th year pharmacy students for APPE rotations.
-During these rotations, pharmacy students have the opportunity to work with residents, while rotating in areas such as cardiology, critical care, emergency medicine, infectious disease, antimicrobial stewardship, hematology-oncology, neonatal intensive care, internal medicine, pharmacy operations, health-system, informatics and management.
+Corpus Christi Medical Center is a rotation site for pharmacy students.
+We are currently affiliated with Texas A&M Health Science Center.
+We accept 2nd-year pharmacy students for IPPE and 4th-year pharmacy students for APPE rotations.
+During these rotations, pharmacy students have the opportunity to work with residents while rotating in areas such as cardiology, critical care, trauma, anesthesia, women’s services, emergency medicine, infectious disease, antimicrobial stewardship, hematology-oncology, neonatal intensive care, internal medicine, pharmacy operations, health-system, informatics, psychiatry and management.

 Market director of pharmacy

 Administrative director of medical education